vinisalazar/BioProv/paper/paper.md

 # Statement of need

 BioProv is a Python library for **generating provenance documents of bioinformatics workflows.**
-Presently, there are excellent, freely available tools for orchestrating scientific workflows, such as Nextflow, Snakemake, and Toil [@Jackson2020], and others that focus in capturing and storing provenance data during workflow runtime [@Silva2018; @Khan2019].
+Presently, there are excellent, freely available tools for both orchestrating scientific workflows [@Koster2012; @DiTommaso2017] and capturing and storing provenance data during workflow runtime [@Silva2018; @Khan2019].
 However, to the best of our knowledge, there is not yet any library that specializes in capturing the provenance of BWFs.
 Some of these workflow management systems provide reports such as execution trace or graph, but these reports are not W3C-PROV compatible and/or are not serializable, and the collection of domain-specific information usually must be collected by the user in an *ad hoc* manner.
 This can be very costly to both users and developers of BWFs looking to collect provenance data, as much effort can be spent